JustinFincher/CV/README-EN.md

 (Note : I have plenty of them.
 To see in detail, visit [Portfolio](http://portfolio.justzht.com/) and [GitHub](https://github.com/JustinFincher).
 I also writes some posts on projects that is WIP or not open sourced on my personal blog)

 - **Skyline**
-2018.1 Android project，Live wallpaper based on Mapbox & Unity, Ranks top ten for a week on Google Play App & Games (US region, data source AppAnnie，2018.1.19 - 2018.1.27)。[Google Play](https://play.google.com/store/apps/details?id=com.JustZht.Skyline) | [Landing Page](https://justinfincher.github.io/ProjectSkylineLandingWebGL/)
+2018.1 Android project，Live wallpaper based on Mapbox & Unity, Ranks top ten for a week on Google Play App & Games (US region, data source AppAnnie，2018.1.19 - 2018.1.27), featured by THE VERGE，ANDROID AUTHORITY，LIFEHACKER.
+[Google Play](https://play.google.com/store/apps/details?id=com.JustZht.Skyline) | [Landing Page](https://justinfincher.github.io/ProjectSkylineLandingWebGL/)
 - **Board For GitHub**
 2017.4 macOS project, get a quick glance on GitHub boards with natives features.
 Listed as 4th on Product Hunt 2017.05.25.
 [Store Link](https://justinfincher.github.io/BoardForGitHub-Landing/) | [GitHub](https://github.com/JustinFincher/BoardForGitHub)
 - **Lonely Planet**